Chronic lymphocytic leukaemia (CLL)

 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).

-Your cancer doctor or specialist nurse will explain the different treatments and their side effects.
+Your cancer doctor or specialist nurse will explain the different treatment options and their side effects.
 They will also talk to you about certain things to think about when making treatment decisions.

 Only a small number of people with CLL need to start treatment straight away.
 Doctors usually wait until there are signs the CLL is progressing before suggesting you have treatment.
 This is called monitoring (watch and wait).

-Most people who do need treatment are treated with a combination of 2 types of treatment.
-These are:
+Most people who do need treatment are treated with:

 Donor stem cell transplant